 School Art Trip to New York

-New York City is recognised worldwide as a centre for arts and culture.
-Home to a wide selection of art museums and photographic collections, New York is a must-visit destination for your art group.
-From landmark institutions such as MOMA to niche offerings such as the International Center of Photography, it offers a great selection for your group.
+Home to a wide selection of art museums and photographic collections, and recognised worldwide as a centre for arts and culture, New York is a must-visit destination for your art group.
+From landmark institutions such as MOMA to niche offerings such as the International Center of Photography, it offers a great selection of visit options.

 Flight from UK to New York

 |Free to explore|

 |Day 2||Visit Metropolitan Museum of Art||Visit the Guggenheim||Optional evening meal in Times Square|